Etutku/PortShield_CyberSecurity/README.md

 #  Port Scanner - Cybersecurity Project

 - Edibe Tutku Gayda - 414151
-This is a cybersecurity project that includes a basic port scanner with the added feature of identifying services running on open ports and checking for known vulnerabilities.
+- Cybersecurity project that includes a basic port scanner with the added feature of identifying services running on open ports and checking for known vulnerabilities.

 ## Table of Contents